 Futsal vs Indoor Soccer (General Differences)

-Futsal balls are lighter than outdoor soccer balls, and, although they come in different sizes, they typically weigh between 14 and 16 ounces (410 to 450 grammes).
+Futsal balls (Check this Example) are lighter than outdoor soccer balls (Check this Example), and, although they come in different sizes, they typically weigh between 14 and 16 ounces (410 to 450 grammes).

 What marks them out though is they are specifically designed to bounce less than a normal soccer ball.
 A Size 5 soccer ball has a bounce of 125 – 155 cm, compared to a futsal ball where the equivalent figures are 50 – 65 cm.